Ranking: Best 17-inch work laptops reviewed by Notebookcheck

 Editorial comment

-The line between multimedia and office use is increasingly blurred in this segment.
-Alongside laptops with integrated or entry-level graphics, budget gaming laptops with up to a GeForce RTX 3060 or RTX 4050 are also common.
-These affordable gaming models are often excellent for work, offering solid input devices, sturdy cases, and powerful hardware.
+The line separating multimedia and office use is increasingly blurred in this segment.
+Alongside laptops with integrated or entry-level dedicated graphics, budget gaming-friendly models with a GeForce RTX 2050, 3050 or 4050 are also common.
+These can be work great for work, offering solid input devices, sturdy cases, and powerful hardware.
 Many also include performance profiles for quieter operation when high performance isn't needed.

 The 17-inch category is shrinking, especially for non-gaming models, leaving fewer pure office notebooks, many of which are aging.